Fair Play Policy

 Expectations of Media

-- Promote ideals and fundamentals of good sportsmanship.
+- Promote ideals and principles of True Sport.

-- Report acts of sportsmanlike behavior without giving undue publicity to unsportsmanlike behavior.
+- Report acts of True Sport behavior without giving undue publicity to unsportsmanlike behavior.

 - Refrain from making negative comments toward participants, coaches or officials.